 Speak to Gladys and tell her Relle sent you.

-Gladys@asalitoursandsafaris.com over 5 years agoAnswered by relle via WorldNomads.com
+Gladys@asalitoursandsafaris.com almost 6 years agoAnswered by relle via WorldNomads.com

 The best guide ever is Godlisten Moshi.
 He's experienced, knowledgeable and an all around super nice guy.